 - The executor of the decedent's estate.

-Economic damages include medical bills stemming from the accident (both incurred and future medical expenses) and lost wages due to time missed from work as a result of the accident.
+Economic damages include medical bills stemming from the accident (both incurred and future medical expenses) and lost wages due to time missed from work due to the accident.
 If you lost a loved one in a pedestrian accident and are pursuing a wrongful death claim, economic damages would include funeral and burial costs and the value of the financial support lost by your loved one’s death (both current financial support and expected future financial support).

 Noneconomic damages constitute pain and suffering damages.
 They are those harms and losses that do not fit neatly onto an Excel spreadsheet or billing invoice.
 Instead, they are those intangible harms such as waking up at night with throbbing headaches or other physical aches from your injury, missing out on family events and outings, not being to play ball with your child because you are unable to walk, or now have significant knee pain, and so forth.Time Limit for Filing a Case for a Pedestrian Accident

 Every state, including California, limits the amount of time an injured party (or the survivor of a decedent in a death case) has to file a civil claim in court against the reckless party.
 This time limit is called the statute of limitations.
 In California, the statute of limitations for filing a personal injury case is two years from the date of your injury, according to California Code of Civil Procedure 335.1.